 In Ukraine, we stand in solidarity with civil society and peacebuilders striving for peace.
 We call for an immediate ceasefire, an end to attacks on civilians, and safe routes for aid and displaced civilians.
 In the long-term, we still believe there is hope for ending the cycle of violence.

-To date, we have partnered with more than 60 CSOs to support internally displaced people (IDPs), ex-military personnel and families affected by the conflict.
-This includes helping CSOs to implement creative and innovative initiatives to promote inclusivity and acknowledge diversity as a strength.
-From inclusive sports festivals with participation from veterans, IDPs and host community members in Dnipro to pioneering programming on social cohesion and producing an online social cohesion toolkit used by local organisations.
-We also support CSOs to collaborate with local authorities in addressing the needs of different community groups in a sensitive and constructive manner, ensuring all voices are heard.
+Any future peacebuilding in Ukraine must be inclusive and participatory, and guided by the expertise of civil society.
+Our guiding focus within the country has been on increasing the capacity of civil society organisations (CSOs) to contribute to social cohesion within their communities, building nationwide informal CSO networks and fostering constructive engagement with local authorities.
+To date, we have partnered with more than 60 CSOs.
+This has included helping them to implement creative and innovative initiatives, such as inclusive sports festivals with participation from veterans, internally displaced people (IDPs) and host communities in Dnipro, and producing an online social cohesion toolkit used by local organisations.
+We have also supported CSOs to collaborate with local authorities in addressing the needs of different community groups in a sensitive and constructive manner, ensuring all voices are heard.

 The fighting within Ukraine must also not be allowed to escalate into further violence, either in the region or globally.
 We are continuing to connect and support a global network of local peacebuilders – in Eurasia and beyond – who are working to prevent this.